Yoga Poses for Kidney Health

 Most people don’t understand the importance of our internal organs.
 One such organ is the kidney.
 Kidneys are a very vital part of our internal body functioning and conditioning.
 Our Kidneys work in sync in order to filter and remove toxins from the blood, eliminate waste through the urine, and strike a balance with our respective salt-sugar and blood pressure levels.

 Half Moon Pose or Ardha Chandrasana: This asana promotes proper functioning of Kidneys in addition to trimming and toning down the waistline.
+It consider the best yoga posture for kidney failure.

 • Keep your feet together so that your heels and toes touch.